Dead nettles/ArchangelRead Now

 Cicely Mary Barker

-A delightful selection of plants often known as dead nettles as their leaves resemble the nettle but have no sting.
-I prefer the name archangel which seems more deserving and refers to the fact they are still in flower on Archangel Michael’s Day ( 29th September)- Michaelmas.
+The Lamiums are a delightful selection of plants often known as dead nettles as their leaves resemble the nettle but have no sting.
+I prefer the name archangel which seems more deserving and refers to the fact they are still in flower on Michaelmas day ( 29th September).

 As a tea the plant is uplifting and as a healer can aid green wounds, ulcers, bruises, burns and ‘draweth’ splinters.
 It has also been said it can be used magically to protect cattle and as a guardian against black magic and evil spirits.